Belteshazzar89/sterlingcoleman/_pages/exploration/great-divide-route/commentary/july-20.md

 ## The Trail Goes Cold

 It is an odd feeling when you are walking along the trail, and concentrating hard to stay on it, and you lose it.
-Soon you pick it up again as you reexamine where it turned under a pile of fallen trees, and you follow it for another hundred meters until you lose it again, but this time you a bit less sure when you find what you belive is the trail again.
+Soon you pick it up again as you reexamine where it turned under a pile of fallen trees, and you follow it for another hundred meters until you lose it again, but this time you are a bit less sure when you find what you believe is the trail again.
 Soon the trail enters a meadow and you aren't at all sure where the trail appears on the other side.

 Soon you are questioning if it might not be better to simply start hiking West and forget about where the trail might be.
 Perhaps the effort it took to stay on the trail would be better spent finding the best route through the thick deadfall.
 And so, you begin the off-trail portion of the Great Divide Route!